Skip to main content

 docs/guides/oscillations/oscillatie-fixed.adlsame names, code-driven creation + maakSynoniemrisk (see note)risk — same SCC

-testing/oscillation/mono-cycle.adltwo insert-only rules in a cycleno risksilent
+testing/oscillation/safe/mono-cycle.adltwo insert-only rules in a cycleno risk (exit 0)silent

-testing/oscillation/merge-alone.adlone MrgAtoms uniqueness ruleno risksilent
+testing/oscillation/safe/merge-alone.adlone MrgAtoms uniqueness ruleno risk (exit 0)silent

 The two negative cases (mono-cycle, merge-alone) confirm the analysis is not the trivial "flag every cycle": the monotone cycle and the standalone merge rule are both correctly left silent.
 The insdel-cycle case confirms a genuine non-monotone cycle is caught.